overclockworked64/wrath/README.md

 A highly performant networking tool optimized for scanning sizable port ranges as quickly as possible.

+## How it works

-For tackling this problem, each range is sliced into optimally-sized batches.
-Then, a number of worker processes proportional to the number of CPU cores are spawned and batches are dispatched to them, thus providing for uniform distribution of the load across the cores.
-The worker processes are actually actors that communicate by passing messages to each other.
-Everything inside an actor happens asynchronously, allowing for the full power of asynchrony united with parallelism to be unleashed.
+For tackling this problem, `wrath` gathers all the ports together and slices the resulting set into optimally-sized batches.
+It then spawns several worker processes (proportionally to the count of CPU cores) and dispatches the slices.
+Consequently, this maximizes CPU utilization and uniformly distributes the load across the CPU cores.
+The worker processes are actors that communicate between themselves and the parent process via message passing.
+Everything inside an actor happens asynchronously, unleashing the full power of parallelism united with asynchrony.

 The scanning technique used is the so-called "stealth" (or "half-open") scanning, i.e., sending TCP packets with the SYN bit set and either waiting for SYN/ACK or RST/ACK.
-Upon receipt of a packet, the kernel sends back another packet with the RST bit set, effectively closing the connection in the middle of the handshake.
-For receiving responses, a raw AF_PACKET socket bound directly to the interface with a BPF filter applied is used.
+Upon receiving the response, the kernel sends back another TCP packet with the RST bit set, effectively closing the connection in the middle of the handshake.
+For receiving responses, `wrath` uses a raw AF_PACKET socket bound directly to the interface with a BPF filter applied.

+## Results

-In a lab environment with 4 cores and a direct 15m Category 6e link to the target router, 64K ports were scanned in several seconds.
+In a lab environment with four cores and a direct 15m Category 6e link to the target router, `wrath` managed to inspect 64K ports in several seconds.

 ```sh
 $ time sudo $pyexe -m wrath 192.168.1.1 -r 0-65535 -i enp5s0